kylecooltron/Cycles/README.md

-# cycle
+# Cycles

-Cycle is a game where the players try to cut each other off using cycles that leave a trail behind them.
+Cycles is a game where the players try to cut each other off using cycles that leave a trail behind them.
 You play this game on a simulated terminal, with a textual interface.

 ## Getting Started